jaegertracing/documentation/content/docs/1.38/operator.md

 <2> This installs the "Custom Resource Definition" for the `apiVersion: jaegertracing.io/v1`

-The operator will be installed in cluster wide mode, if you want to only watch an specific namespace you need to change the `ClusterRole` and `ClusterBindingRole` of the operator manifest to `Role` and `RoleBinding`, also set the `WATCH_NAMESPACE` environment variable on the jaeger operator Deployment.
+The operator will be installed in cluster wide mode, if you want to only watch an specific namespace you need to change the `ClusterRole` and `ClusterRoleBinding` of the operator manifest to `Role` and `RoleBinding`, also set the `WATCH_NAMESPACE` environment variable on the jaeger operator Deployment.

 At this point, there should be a `jaeger-operator` deployment available.
 You can view it by running the following command: